 - Supplemental security income (SSI) and certain state public assistance based on financial need;

-- The amount a representative payee charges to provide services when the services are a requirement for the person to receive the income;
+- The amount a representative payee charges to provide services when the services are a requirement for the client to receive the income;

-- The amount of expenses necessary for a person to receive compensation, e.g., legal fees necessary to obtain settlement funds;
+- The amount of expenses necessary for a client to receive compensation, e.g., legal fees necessary to obtain settlement funds;

 - Self-employment income allowed as a deduction by the Internal Revenue Service (IRS);

 - Payments to prevent fuel cut-offs and to promote energy efficiency that are excluded by federal statute;